Samuel Israel III: Manhunt and arrest

+Israel pled guilty and on April 14, 2008, was sentenced to 20 years in prison and ordered to forfeit $300 million to compensate victims.
+He was allowed to remain free until being sent to prison, due to pre-existing medical issues that needed treatment.

-Sentenced in April 2008 to 20 years in federal prison, Israel failed to report to prison as ordered on June 9, 2008.
-His 2006 GMC Envoy was found abandoned on the Bear Mountain Bridge on June 10, 2008 with "Suicide is Painless" (the title of the theme song for both the movie and TV series M*A*S*H) written in the dust on the hood.
-Police suspected that this was an attempt by Israel to fake his own death in order to avoid prison.
+Israel failed to report to prison as ordered on June 9, 2008.
+His 2006 GMC Envoy was found abandoned on the Bear Mountain Bridge on June 10, 2008 with the phrase "Suicide is Painless" written in dust on the vehicle's hood.
+The phrase is the title of the theme song for both the movie and TV series M*A*S*H.

+Police suspected Israel attempted to fake his own death in order to avoid prison.
+Israel and his girlfriend were featured on America's Most Wanted.

 Israel's girlfriend, Debra Ryan, was arrested later that same month for aiding and abetting his escape, and was released on bail.
-Under intense questioning, Ryan admitted to helping him escape, and that she and Israel parked an RV loaded with Israel's belongings near Bear Mountain Bridge on the day before his disappearance.
-The pair were featured on America's Most Wanted.
+Ryan admitted to helping Israel escape, and also stated she and Israel parked an RV loaded with Israel's belongings near Bear Mountain Bridge on the day before his disappearance.

-Israel was eventually tracked down to a campground in Granville, Massachusetts, and surrendered to authorities on July 2, 2008.
+Israel surrendered to authorities on July 2, 2008 at the police station in Southwick, Massachusetts.
 As a consequence, he was further sentenced on July 15, 2009, to an additional two years in prison while his girlfriend was sentenced to three years' probation.
 Israel is serving his sentence at Federal Correctional Institution, Butner Low in Butner, North Carolina.
 In 2019, he applied for early release, citing the First Step Act.
 This application was denied, and Israel's scheduled release date is May 10, 2026.

+Israel has cited onging chronic health problems in his bids for compassionate early release.
+His requests were denied in 2014 and 2019.
+Judge Colleen McMahon agreed in her 2019 ruling that Israel's health was poor, but she also said early release would "make a mockery of the sentencing statute" if Israel were released early, furthermore objecting to lenient sentencing for "white-collar criminals who have privileged backgrounds".